Jade-ux/wunderlust_gallery/README.md

 ### Existing Features

-- Create an account: users can create an account, signing up with their email address
+- Create an account: users can create an account, signing up with their email address.
-- Add artwork to cart - users can add artworks they wish to purchase to their cart
+- Add artwork to cart - users can add artworks they wish to purchase to their cart.
 - View cart - users can view their shopping cart and all the items in it before proceeding to checkout.
-- Checkout - users can pay for their items and the site will process their order and take payment via Stripe
+- Checkout - users can pay for their items and the site will process their order and take payment via Stripe.
-- View profile - users can view their profile and update their shipping details or see their order history
+- View profile - users can view their profile and update their shipping details or see their order history.
-- Filter artwork - users can filter artwork by Artist, Country, Category or price
+- Filter artwork - users can filter artwork by Artist, Country, Category or Price.
-- Search - users can search the site for art that contains their search query in the name or description of the artwork
+- Search - users can search the site for art that contains their search query in the name or description of the artwork.
-- Featured collection - users can view the artwork currently featured on the store
+- Featured collection - users can view the artwork currently featured in the store.
-- Add to wishlist - users can add items they want to save to their wishlist.
 - Admin - admin users can log into the admin portal to manage artwork, artists, categories, countries, orders and users.